JerryAgbesi/HNGX--GET-endpoint/README.md

 # HNGX--GET-endpoint
-A GET endpoint that takes in query in query parameters and returns dynamic JSON data.
+A GET endpoint that takes in query parameters and returns dynamic JSON data.
+This is a submission to HNGX task one